IUBLibTech/Rivet-components/README.md

 ## Rivet components for IUL
 ### Lightweight set of assets for specific components (HTML, CSS, JS) adapted from IU's Rivet Design System.
-Use to install up-to-date branding and other Rivet-based components in an already exising applications.
+Use to install up-to-date branding and other Rivet-based components in already exising applications.

 #### Installation
 In most cases do not use Rivet-provided CDN URLs for CSS & JS.
 This will risk collision with other elements in your application.